Elmiron and Retinal Damage

 If you don’t find the answers you’re looking for here; an Elmiron lawyer is available to help you understand whether you qualify for an Elmiron lawsuit, free of charge.
 Please contact our offices for a private, complimentary review of your potential case.

 How much does it cost to join the Elmiron lawsuit?

 There are no out-of-pocket fees for joining the lawsuit against Janssen Pharmaceuticals for injuries related to Elmiron.
 Simply start by contacting an Elmiron lawyer at Searcy Denney for a free consultation, where we will review the details surrounding your unique experience with Elmiron.
 This is free, private, and without obligation.

-If you choose to hire our firm, we will represent you on a contingency fee basis, which means we do not collect any legal fees unless your case is successfully settled or taken to verdict.
+If you choose to hire an Elmiron attorney from our firm, we will represent you on a contingency fee basis, which means we do not collect any legal fees unless your case is successfully settled or taken to verdict.
 Our fees are deducted from your total recovery amount.

 Are any generic drug versions part of the lawsuit?

 If you have taken a generic or prescription bladder drug, your eye condition is most likely unrelated, and you won’t be eligible to file a claim.

 What signs and symptoms should I watch for?